chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/assumable-ids.md

 This means that the identity this Terraform configuration will create will only be able to view the resources tied to the same group the identity is tied to.

 Applying this configuration will create the assumable identity.
-You can follow our tutorial on [GitHub Actions example](/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/) to create an assumable identity that can be used by a GitHub Actions workflow to interact with Chainguard Enforce.
+You can follow our [GitHub Actions example tutorial](/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/) to create an assumable identity that can be used by a GitHub Actions workflow to interact with Chainguard Enforce.
 The Terraform file used in the linked tutorial is based closely on the template outlined here.

 ## Managing identities with `chainctl`